Kamchatkan and Kuriles Volcanic Activity

 The moderate explosive eruption of the volcano continues.
 Ash explosions up to 6 km (19,700 ft) a.s.l. could occur at any time.
 Ongoing activity could affect low-flying aircraft and airport of Severo-Kurilsk.

 The moderate explosive eruption of the volcano continues.
-According to visual data by volcanologists from Severo-Kurilsk, explosions sent ash up to 3.7 km a.s.l. on 20-24 January; ash clouds moved to the southeast, north, and northeast of the volcano.
-Satellite data by KVERT showed a thermal anomaly over the volcano on 21, and 22 January; an ash cloud moved for 40 km to the northeast of the volcano on 21 January.
+According to visual data from Severo-Kurilsk, explosions sent ash up to 3.5 km a.s.l. on 25, and 27-28 May; ash clouds moved to the northeast of the volcano.
+Satellite data by KVERT showed a thermal anomaly over the volcano on 26 May, and 01 June.

 BEZYMIANNY VOLCANO (CAVW #300250)